 - supplier identification (i.e. name and telephone number)

+Comment: Recommend putting the company name and phone number on the label below similar to other small packages examples

 Outer packaging label

 In addition to the set or kit identifier, in this case Reagent Kit for water analysis (see below), all the required GHS label elements appear on the outer packaging for each hazardous substance or mixture.

+The label elements for each substance or mixture are grouped together on the outer packaging in order to distinguish clearly which label elements are assigned to which substance or mixture.

 However, the supplier identification need appear only once on the outer packaging.
 Where possible any supplemental information may also be included on the outer packaging.

-The label elements for each substance or mixture on the outer packaging are grouped together in order to distinguish clearly which label elements are assigned to which substance or mixture.

-When a large number of precautionary statements are required, the precautionary statements may be located separately from the rest of the label elements, though general precautionary statements (Table A3.2.1) and precautionary statements for storage need only appear once (see also A3.3.2 in Annex 3 on flexibility in the use of precautionary statements to avoid inappropriate statements, taking into account the nature of the user (e.g. consumers, employers and workers) the quantities supplied, and the intended and foreseeable circumstances of use.
+When a large number of precautionary statements are required, the precautionary statements may be located separately from the rest of the label elements, though general precautionary statements (Table A3.2.1) and precautionary statements for storage need only appear once.
+(See also A3.3.2 in Annex 3 on flexibility in the use of precautionary statements to avoid inappropriate statements, taking into account the nature of the user (e.g. consumers, employers and workers) the quantities supplied, and the intended and foreseeable circumstances of use).
 In these circumstances, the precautionary statements for each substance or mixture should be grouped together on the same side of the outer packaging and on a surface that is visible under normal conditions of use.

 Scenario B: